jtoselli/flight/README.md

 1. flight-impl

 The flight-api submodule contains the DTO and the API interface to be used by any Bytecode-compatible runtime to create a blocking client.
 Retrofit 1.x-2.x/RESTEasy/Jersey are some examples.
+This artifact could be imported as a library in any app that requires a client of this microservice.

 The flight-impl submodule contains a microservice implemented with Spring Boot 2.x, using H2 embedded SQL server, JPA, spring-data-jpa and written in Kotlin.
 The `kotlin-maven-plugin` is heavily used to open Kotlin classes that are